TEALSK12/apcsa-public/curriculum/Unit5/Lesson-501.md

    - A class contains several key components:

-     - Slides 1-9, 15-16 of [Anatomy of a Java Class] can be used to introduce this topic

      - **Fields** — which outline what data (state) the object will hold

      - **Methods** — which determine the behavior of each object